 Kink and Ethical Non-Monogamy in Marriages

 Kinky practices do not necessarily include fetishes, which are defined as the necessity of some object during sex to reach orgasm or achieve satisfaction.
-Approximately 23% of women and 30% of men report having fetishes which have been categorized in over 500 types.
-Stefani Goerlich, in her book The Leather Couch categorized the most commonly Google searched fetishes which ranged from lingerie, sex toys, anal play and bukake as the most searched terms to the least searched forms of play such as ball crushing and scrotal inflation.
+Approximately 23% of women and 30% of men report having fetishes, which have been categorized in over 500 types.
+In her book The Leather Couch, researcher and sexologist Stefani Goerlich categorized the most commonly Google searched fetishes, ranging from most searched terms (lingerie, sex toys, anal play and bukkake) to the least searched forms of play (ball crushing and scrotal inflation).

-Marriages, or other long term committed relationship models, are evolving within this framework to include less rigid gender roles, less traditional and closed sexual roles, and for many couples, exploring kink or ENM can add depth and excitement to their core relationship.
+Marriages and other long-term committed relationship models are evolving within this framework to include less rigid gender roles as well as less traditional and closed sexual roles.
+ENM can be practiced in a hierarchical relationship style in which the pre-existing relationship is prioritized, or non-hierarchical relationship style in which all partners are given equal consideration without automatic privilege for the pre-existing relationship.
+Regardless of relationship style, exploring kink or ENM can also add depth and excitement to a couple’s core relationship.
 But how do couples navigate this terrain while maintaining a stable and fulfilling relationship?

 Exploring Kink in Marriage